Police chief: Man accused of punching valet should be prosecuted

 No arrests were made, and staff were confused as to why Kiernan was not arrested.

-A week following the incident, Fort Lauderdale Police Chief Rick Maglione has decided to weigh in on the case.
+A week following the incident, Fort Lauderdale Police Chief Rick Maglione has decided to weigh in.

 7News caught up with Rodriguez after the chief’s statement.
 He said he still gets headaches after the punch and wants to see the former Atlanta officer arrested.